Ahmadjajja/montana_multiple_species_mapper/README.md

 ## Overview

-The Montana Species Distribution Mapper is a desktop application designed to help researchers, biologists, and conservationists visualize and analyze species distribution patterns across Montana counties.
+The Montana Multiple Species Distribution Mapper is a desktop application designed to help researchers, biologists, and conservationists visualize and analyze species distribution patterns across Montana counties.
 The application supports taxonomic filtering and generates publication-ready distribution maps with customizable color schemes.

 ## Features